phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 349913
+#Total Number of Tweets: 646520
-#Number of Clinton Tweets: 302353
+#Number of Trump Tweets: 350448
-#Number of Rubio Tweets: 108990
+#Number of Clinton Tweets: 302742
-#Number of Sanders Tweets: 87186
+#Number of Rubio Tweets: 109181
-#Number of Carson Tweets: 52234
+#Number of Sanders Tweets: 87344
-#Number of Bush Tweets: 35696
+#Number of Carson Tweets: 52349
-#Total Number of Tweets:
+#Number of Bush Tweets: 35744
 ---